How to Update Linux Kernel in Ubuntu

 sudo apt install mainline

-sudo apt install mainline terminal output
+sudo apt install mainline y

-Step 2: Install the Kernel
+Step 2: Install Kernel

 Once the kernel finishes installing, reboot the system.

-Step 3: Uninstalling the Kernel
+Step 3: Uninstalling Kernel

 2. Select Advanced options for Ubuntu.